Welcome to The Liquid Audit.

 Manager approvals

-Access stays deliberate because pending requests are reviewed inside Staff Approvals.
+Access stays deliberate because pending requests and active team access are reviewed inside Staff Approvals.

 - Managers review pending requests.